fmoor/edgedb-docs/doc/ref/edgeql/operators.rst

 Element operations
 ------------------

+.. eql:operator:: PLUS: A + B

+    :optype A: int or str or bytes
+    :optype B: int or str or bytes
+    :returntype: int or str or bytes

+    Arithmetic addition.

 Element operators are those that treat all of their operands as element-wise.
 Most of these operators require their operands to be of the same :ref:`type<ref_edgeql_types>`.